 Queenstown has family fun on offer for all ages, from the littlies right through to tweens and teenagers, keeping them as entertained and excited as their parents as they explore what the region has to offer.
 From mild to wild you’ll find activities and attractions to cater to each age and stage in your family.

 For the blood pumping thrills that Queenstown is famous for, the choice is a difficult one with activities like skydiving, bungy jumping, jetboating, skiing, quad biking, buggy tours and paragliding all on offer.
 Many parents are surprised to learn that while age, height and weight restrictions apply on many adventure activities they are often more family friendly than you might imagine, however it pays to do your research online beforehand to avoid disappointment.

 If you’re looking for a little less high-octane excitement then there are plenty of great options to suit every age, ability and budget.
-Popular choices for families include a steamship or boat cruise on the lake or a Segway tour around the bay, a trip up the gondola, luging, mini golf, bowling, frisbee golf, indoor carting, ice skating, farm tours and kiwi birdlife park to name but a few!
+Popular choices for families include a steamship or boat cruise on the lake or a Segway tour around the bay, a trip up the gondola, luging, bowling, frisbee golf, indoor carting, ice skating, farm tours and kiwi birdlife park to name but a few!

 A great place to take the children for a day out is the picturesque former goldmining village of Arrowtown, a short 20 minute drive away.
 Here you can step back in time and explore the quaint tree-lined streets, old miners’ cottages, restored Chinese Village and spend a couple of hours wandering around the fascinating Lakes District Museum.

 If you’re keen to get right away from it all and enjoy a slice of paradise then head up to Glenorchy, a tiny frontier town which is a spectacular 45-minute lakeside drive from Queenstown.
 There are plenty of great photo spots along the way not to mention amazing views all the way to keep the kids interest.